• Thu. Mar 6th, 2025

 Cyprus Traffic Camera Advice

-The Cyprus traffic camera revolution, which has now extending its reach to the whole of the island, is now in full swing and the general feeling amongst most drivers is that it has led to heightened driver insecurity.
-This is supported by a recent study that has revealed that the rate of minor accidents on the island has risen by 1 in 5 since traffic camera revolution began, also enforcing most drivers views that the Cyprus Government has firmly jumped on to the traffic camera bandwagon to simply generate income.
-In spite of these reports, the government constantly maintains that the somewhat draconian measures in place are for road safety reasons.
+The Cyprus traffic camera revolution, which has now extending its reach to the whole of the island, is now in full swing.
+The general feeling, however, amongst most drivers is that it has led to heightened driver insecurity.
+This is supported byvrecent figures revealing that the rate of minor accidents on the island has risen by 1 in 5 since traffic camera revolution began.
+This also enforces most drivers views that the Cyprus authorities have firmly jumped on to the traffic camera bandwagon to simply generate income.
+Despite these figures, authorities constantly maintain that the somewhat draconian measures in place are solely for road safety reasons.

 RECORDED INCIDENTS

-Fixed traffic cameras have now been installed at most main traffic light junctions all over the island and these cameras are mainly focused on speeding and traffic violations, which include illegal u-turns and red light violations.
-However, it seems that their effect has become somewhat negated as there has been many recorded incidents of drivers slamming on their brakes or driving erratically when trying to avoid a fine for these violations.
-As a result it has now been established that these actions, that did not exist before the cameras were installed, have caused extended danger to all road users including pedestrians and cyclists.
+Fixed traffic cameras have now been installed at most main traffic light junctions all over the island.
+These cameras are mainly focused speeding and traffic violations that include illegal u-turn and red light violations.
+It seems, however, that their effect has become somewhat negated.
+There have been many recorded incidents of drivers slamming on their brakes or driving erratically when trying to avoid a fine.
+As a result, these actions have caused extended danger to all road users, including pedestrians and cyclists.
 Several drivers have stated that they must now drive like this to avoid excessive fines for passing through a yellow signal or merely getting too close to a white traffic line.

 ROAD SAFETY